Posted by Robert Half on 27 November 2014

 Skills gained in unrelated jobs may work to your advantage.
 For instance, someone who worked as a retail assistant during university may not have direct accounting experience, but would most likely have learned how to manage money, work with a variety of personalities and take instructions.

 People who are driven will make choices that separate them from the pack.
 For instance, they will complete internships in their field before graduation, even though it’s not required.
 They might volunteer their time with charity organisations or get involved with student groups.
 They’re the ones you’ll run into at professional association meetings, eager to learn more about their chosen career path and talk to those already working in that area.
 The same ambition shown through their extra activities is likely to come out when they’re a part of your workforce.

 You can also get a good sense of what someone might be like as an employee by observing their behavior during the interview process.
-Entry-level candidates may be extremely nervous, given that they will have little experience with interviews, so that shouldn’t necessarily be a key factor.
+Entry level graduates may be extremely nervous, given that they will have little experience with interviews, so that shouldn’t necessarily be a key factor.
 Their answers may also not have the refinement you’d encounter with seasoned professionals.
 However, smaller actions can say a lot.

 Ask the front receptionist about how applicants conducted themselves waiting in the lobby.
 Were they polite upon arrival?
 Did they sit quietly and review notes before the interview or did they talk noisily on their hand phone?
 Also, write down your own impressions.
 Are they dressed appropriately?
 The finer details in how people act during the visit can raise red flags or confirm that they should remain in the running for the spot.